Aamod007/Round1b/Challenge_1b/approach_explanation.md

 # Approach Explanation

-**Model Used:** `sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2`

-## Core Logic & Methodology

-The document intelligence system employs a sophisticated, two-stage pipeline to analyze PDF documents and extract highly relevant, task-focused information.
+## Overview

+The Document Intelligence System is engineered for precise, multilingual information extraction from PDF documents.
+It combines advanced semantic search models with intelligent layout analysis to deliver contextually relevant content tailored to specific personas and tasks.

+---

+### 1. **Semantic Query Construction**

-1.  **Persona and Task Interpretation**: The system begins by creating a semantic query from the `persona` and `job_to_be_done` fields in the input JSON.
-This query serves as the ground truth for all subsequent relevance scoring.
+- The process starts by synthesizing a semantic query using the `persona` and `job_to_be_done` fields from the input JSON.

-2.  **Intelligent Sectioning with Layout Analysis**: Each PDF is parsed using **PyMuPDF**, which provides detailed layout information.
-The script analyzes font attributes (size and weight) to heuristically identify section titles, allowing it to logically segment the document content even without explicit bookmarks.
-This method is more robust than simple text splitting.

-3.  **Multilingual Semantic Ranking (Stage 1)**: The content of each identified section is vectorized using the `paraphrase-multilingual-MiniLM-L12-v2` model.
-This powerful multilingual model computes the cosine similarity between each section and the persona-driven query.
-Sections are then ranked by this similarity score, and only those exceeding a **0.4 threshold** are considered for the next stage.
-The top 5 sections are selected.

-4.  **Paragraph-Level Refinement (Stage 2)**: For each of the top-ranked sections, the system performs a second level of analysis.
-The section's content is broken down into individual paragraphs.
-Each paragraph is then semantically scored against the same persona query.
-The 1-2 most relevant paragraphs are extracted and combined to form the final `refined_text`.
-This ensures the final output is both relevant and concise.

-5.  **Multilingual Handling**: The use of a dedicated multilingual sentence transformer ensures that content in all specified languages (English, French, Korean, etc.) is processed and understood natively without the need for a separate translation step, preserving semantic accuracy.

-6.  **Final Output Generation**: The top 5 sections and their corresponding refined text snippets are compiled into the `generated_output.json`.
-A single, consolidated `approach_explanation.md` is also created in the root directory to document this methodology.
+- This query encapsulates the user's intent and sets the standard for what content is considered relevant.

+### 2. **Layout-Aware Sectioning**

+- PDFs are parsed with **PyMuPDF**, which provides low-level access to document layout.
+- The system analyzes font size, weight, and spacing to heuristically define logical sections (headings, subheadings, body text).
+- This ensures that content is segmented in a manner that reflects the document's structure.

+### 3. **Multilingual Semantic Ranking (Stage 1)**

+- Each extracted section is transformed into a dense vector using the `sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2` model.
+- The model supports multiple languages, allowing for seamless processing of international documents.
+- The system computes the similarity between each section vector and the semantic query to rank sections by relevance.

+### 4. **Paragraph-Level Refinement (Stage 2)**

+- The highest-ranked sections undergo a second analysis at the paragraph level.
+- Paragraphs are independently embedded and scored for relevance to the query.
+- This two-stage approach (section, then paragraph) improves precision and ensures that only the most pertinent text is extracted.

+### 5. **Multilingual Handling**

+- The use of a multilingual transformer model ensures accurate semantic matching regardless of the document's language.
+- This enables consistent performance across diverse datasets.

+### 6. **Output Generation**

+- The pipeline compiles the top 5 most relevant sections and their refined paragraphs into a structured JSON output (`generated_output.json`).
+- A consolidated summary of the methodology (`approach_explanation.md`) is also generated for transparency and reproducibility.

+---

+## Key Advantages

+- **Language Agnostic:** Works seamlessly across major languages.
+- **Contextual Accuracy:** Two-stage semantic filtering provides precise, task-aligned results.
+- **Adaptable:** Easily customizable for new personas or task requirements.

+For implementation details, refer to the repository README and codebase.